fletchjp/CAN1602LONG/README.md

 The Long Message protocol is in the Arduino CBUS libraries from Duncan Greenwood which are on MERG-DEV. https://github.com/MERG-DEV

-The following components are needed for AVR boards (NANO, UNO, MEGA etc):
+The following library components are needed for AVR boards (NANO, UNO, MEGA etc):

 CBUS2515 CBUS CBUSLED CBUSswitch CBUSconfig and also ACAN2515